-In 2018, Quebec had about 41 per cent of all UFO sightings reported in Canada.
-This is slightly down from 47 percent in 2017.
-Conversely, the percentage of UFO reports in Ontario increased from 22 per cent in 2017 to 24 per cent in 2018.
-The decrease in Quebec cases is also offset by slight gains in other provinces.
-For example, Manitoba cases increased from about two per cent to nearing five percent, and Saskatchewan more than doubled its percentage of UFO reports compared with the national values.
-BC numbers remained more or less stable, and the Maritime provinces had almost 75 sightings, or almost eight percent of all reported UFOs.
+In 2019, Quebec had about 35 per cent of all UFO sightings reported in Canada down from previous years.
+Similarly, the percentage of UFO reports in Ontario dropped to 20 per cent in 2019 from 24 per cent in 2018.
+BC on the other hand, saw a slight gain in UFO report numbers.
+Other provincial report numbers varied significantly in 2019.
+Manitoba cases increased from about five percent to almost 10 per cent. , and Saskatchewan more than doubled its percentage of UFO reports compared with the national values.
+Maritime provinces had only 39 UFO reports in 2019, much less than the 75 cases in 2018.